Young People and the Law – The Jersey Youth Criminal Justice System Flowchart

 Age of Criminal Responsibility

-• No person under the age of ten years can be presumed to be guilty of an offence.
-Children (Jersey) Law 2002.
+• No person under the age of 10 years can be guilty of an offence Criminal Justice (Young Offenders) (Jersey) Law 2014.

-• Under the Criminal Justice [Young Offenders] [Jersey] Law 1994 the Court may require parents to guarantee the good behaviour of their children.
+• Under the Criminal Justice (Young Offenders) (Jersey) Law 2014 the Youth Court may order a parent or person’s guardian to give security for the person’s good behaviour

 Court appearance